liranpeng/liranpeng.github.io/_pages/about.md

 ---
 permalink: /
-title: "Academic Pages is a ready-to-fork GitHub Pages template for academic personal websites"
+title: "Welcome to Liran's website! "
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---
-Welcome to my website!

 I am a project scientist working with Dr. [Mike Pritchard](https://www.linkedin.com/in/mikepritchard?original_referer=https%3A%2F%2Fwww.google.com%2F) at the [Department of Earth System Science, UCI](https://www.ess.uci.edu).
 Before the postdoc, I got my PhD from University of Alaska, Fairbanks in 2019.